bicpi/HtmlConverter/README.md

 $plain = $converter->convert($html);
 ```
 In the above example the conversion will be handled by the `LynxConverter` - provided that the `lynx` package is
 available.
 If not, the `SimpleConverter` will be used as a fallback.
-This
+This for instance would be useful when deploying
+to a machine without `lynx` installed but a development machine without the package - e.g. Windows.

 ## Running unit tests